Special Part-Time Law School Program

 Purpose of Program

-The Special Part-Time (SPT) Program is highly selective and only admits a small number of students each year.
+The SPT Program is highly selective and only admits a small number of students each year.
 Therefore, applicants must establish that it would be a severe hardship for them to enroll in our standard day or evening programs.
 Applicants to the program must have excellent qualifications and the maturity to handle an independent law school experience.

 Going to Law School Part-Time, with your Family in Mind